mdppml/distributed-secure-kernel-based-QML/readme.md

   - **Data Loading Scripts**: Scripts to load and preprocess the respective datasets.
   - **Distributed QML Scripts**: Code to run the distributed kernel-based quantum machine learning algorithm on the dataset.
   - **Experimental Results**: Results obtained from running the algorithm on the dataset, including kernel matrices and performance metrics.

+- **other_kernels**: This folder contains the code for implementing the polynomial, RBF, and Laplacian kernels as proposed in the paper.